 - Make Simple Syrup: Boil 1/2 cup of water with 1/4 cup of sugar.
 Stir until sugar dissolves.
 Then let cool.

 - Cut two peaches into 1/2-inch slices and place in bottom of pitcher.

 - Once cool, pour Simple Syrup over the peaches.

 - Add peach schnapps and bottle of wine.

 - Refrigerate for at least one hour up to overnight.

 - Add ginger ale before serving and stir.

 Love this sangria?
 Don’t miss these easy cocktail recipes!

 Save this recipe to your Sangria, Cocktails, or Recipe board on Pinterest!

-This easy peach sangria recipe will definitely be one of my go-to cocktails next summer.
-Peach is one of my favorite flavors, so you might even catch me making this during the winter.
+This easy-to-make peach sangria will definitely be one of my go-to cocktails next summer.
+Since peach is one of my favorite flavors, so you might even catch me making this during the winter.
 If you love peaches as much as I do, keep in mind that you can make this with frozen peaches when the fresh fruit is not in season.